irishlab-io/DevSecOpsGuideline/current-version/2-Process/2-2-Develop/2-2-1-Pre-commit/2-2-1-1-Pre-commit.md

 ## CI Pipeline

-CI pipeline should follow the [Verification and validation](https://en.wikipedia.org/wiki/Verification_and_validation) quality assurance processes therefore all require checks rans via the `pre-commit hooks` should be ran in some shape or form during the integration phase.
-Typically, some actions rans as `gi
+CI pipeline should follow the [Verification and Validation](https://en.wikipedia.org/wiki/Verification_and_validation) (also known as V&V) quality assurance processes.
+This implies that all verification made using `pre-commit` hook should be ran in some shape or form during the integration phase.
+It can be convenient to **re-run** the [pre-commit frameworks](#tools1) as the first integration steps using the repository configuration.
+This will ensure that if some project members have committed code that does not meet the expect code quality or security, a **failed-fast** will occurs quikcly capturing the issue.
+Such failure should prevent any further activities part of the code integration process and prevent the project member contribution to be halted until correction are made.

-of the more advanced tool like secret scanner, sast, sca and others will have dedicated pre-configuration jobs|workflows

-Pre-commit should be kept as an elec
+This is also an ideal means to catch disgruntled team members that are not following the agreed coding convention.
+A common reaction should be to put on hiatus any code review by peer until the `pre-commit` hook run pass successfully showcasing it meet the expected quality and security.

+Finally some `pre-commit` hook might be disabled from this initial **re-run** check in favor of a further **full-fat** scanner integration.
+Given `pre-commit` hook are kept lightweight for ease of usage they might not perform all check and validation that a dedicated tool such as secret scanner, sast, sca and others might do.
+Also these dedicate tools might performs more in depth valiation that goes beyond what the [pre-commit frameworks](#tools1) allows to achieve.

+In the end, parity between `pre-commit` hook and CI pipeline can not always be achieve but it is ideal to converge as closely as possible to reduce churn.

 ## Considerations